 D → weight/gravitational force

-Ques 1: State the difference in balanced and unbalanced force.
+Ques 1: State the difference between balanced and unbalanced force.

 Ques 2: What change will force bring in a body?

-Ans: Force can bring following changes in the body:
+Ans: Force can bring the following changes in the body:

 It can change the speed of a body.